Learn something new every day

 Estimated time of arrival will often be paired with a similar prediction, estimated time of departure, or ETD.
 Most of the time, if a departure time changes, an arrival time will correspondingly shift.
 This is not always the case though, particularly with airlines.
 If an airplane is late taking off, favorable winds may enable it to still arrive on time.
 Most estimated arrival times are based on the average amount of time it takes to cover the distance of the trip at a regular speed; it is quite common for variations in weather and wind to cause a flight to land earlier or later than the average.

-Many factors can affect an estimated time of arrival, making it important to bear in mind that arrival times are an estimate and not a guarantee.
-In public road transportation, traffic can cause enormous delays to arrival time, particularly during periods of heavy use such as rush hour.
+Many factors can affect an ETA, making it important to bear in mind that arrival times are an estimate and not a guarantee.
+With public road transportation, traffic can cause enormous delays to arrival time, particularly during periods of heavy use such as rush hour.
 Holidays, city events, or even bad weather can all serve to slow down public transportation.
 If using trains or subways, check with ticket personnel to find out about delays and updates; they can often be very helpful in providing information about alternative travel methods.

 Since many transportation systems are now computerized, even computer or power failures can throw a wrench into the system of timely departures and arrivals.
 This frequently occurs in airports and can have a ripple effect on other airports around the region and even the globe.
 Unfortunately for many travelers, a downed system in Chicago can cause massive delay on a flight from California to Germany.
 Though not all computer-related problems will result in departure delays everywhere, some can have a surprisingly wide-reaching effect.